mikekibz59/triple_search_prototype/README.md

 ## Value Delivered

 This prototype successfully validates our core assumptions while minimizing development overhead.
 It proves the API design works, provides a tangible demo for stakeholders, and creates a foundation that can be incrementally upgraded to production quality without breaking client integrations.

+# Stuff I'll implement later:
+- To make this project a much better user experience, I would've loved to develop a background jobs for the parsing stage.
+That way the user doesn't have to wait for the results since the fetch and parse can take minutes to complete depeding on the context size that the LLMS get.